nadams/zander/README.md

 ## Usage

+Zander is split into two parts.
+One part is the service which is typically run as a Systemd service.
+The second part is the client which will attempt to communicate with the service via a unix socket.
+This socket is located here `$XDG_RUNTIME_DIR/zander.sock` by default.
+This value can overwritten by setting the `$ZANDER_SOCKET` environment variable or by setting the `-s`/`--socket` flag.
+Using the Zander client without a running service will result in a connection error.

 ## Contributing
-Pull requests are welcome.
+Pull/merge requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.